dockstore/dockstore-documentation/docs/getting-started/github-apps/snippet--installation.rst

 .. figure:: /assets/images/docs/gh-app-install-where.png
    :width: 65 %

-   Install our GitHub App on either all repositories in an organization or on specific repositories
+   Install our GitHub App on either all current and future repositories in an organization or on specific repositories

-After selection of an organization, you can select whether to give access to all repositories or only select ones.
+After selection of an organization, you can select whether to give access to all current and future repositories or only select ones.
 If the organization you choose is intended to be just for Dockstore tools/workflows/services, you may want to allow access to all repositories.
 Otherwise, it is may be more intuitive to select only certain repositories.
 Click save and you will be taken back to the page you started on in Dockstore -- either  ``/my-tools``, ``/my-workflows``, or ``/my-services``, depending where you started.

 .. important:: The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.